By Steven Vale, MD

 FDA clinical trial results for LASIK lasers can’t be directly compared, since each study used different goals and patient selection criteria.

 Today’s results are often better than FDA data.
-By definition, FDA trials occur during the early60049_15373812_i period of a laser’s life cycle.
+By definition, FDA trials occur during the early period of a laser’s life cycle.
 Manufacturers are allowed to and often do make technical improvements to the instruments, sometimes even while the lasers are still under investigation.
 One such improvement has been the introduction of wavefront LASIK technology, which delivers a more precise and customized refractive correction than earlier lasers.

 The surgeon’s technique evolves as well, and usually becomes more advanced than the technique used in the FDA trials.
 This, together with increasing surgeon experience over time, means that results in actual clinical practice often are better than the initial FDA data.